Why Tesla share price has analysts divided

 Goodbye yellow brick road?

-Despite the seemingly never-ending yellow brick road, analysts are split on which corner share price could take next.
+Despite the seemingly never-ending yellow brick road, analysts are split on which corner the share price could take next.

 The most bearish of them is Toni Sacconaghi from Alliance Bernstein, who gave a price target of US$325 a day before this current price hike.